redpulp/FluidEngine/README.md

 \end{aligned}
 $$

-The first one is for mass conservation, that we can express a lack of divergence of the velocity vector field.
+The first one represents mass conservation, that we can express a lack of divergence of the velocity vector field.
-The second equation express acceleration as dependent from 3 factors: internal forces (pressure and viscosity) and external forces.
+The second equation tells us that the acceleration is dependent on 3 factors: internal forces (pressure and viscosity) and external forces.
 We will translate this concepts by calculating the evolution of the density of the fluid.

-The fluid's density is represented as the opacity of squares on a grid, and its evolution only depends another parameter: velocity.
+The fluid's density is represented as the opacity of squares on a grid, and its evolution only depends on another parameter: velocity.

 ### Diffusion